Rafael López (illustrator and artist): Career

 After college he worked as an illustrator in Los Angeles, and then converted an old car garage in an industrial loft building in the East Village of downtown San Diego into his home and studio.
 He became involved in social design projects, founding the Urban Art Trail and painting large-scale murals to improve blighted areas and reclaim neighborhoods.
 A lifelong passion for books eventually led him to pursue children's book illustration with a focus on diversity and inclusion.
 He has taught illustration for ArtCenter College of Design and San Diego City College.
+In 2025, López received the Distinguished Mid-Career Award from ArtCenter College of Design, recognizing his leadership in using art to inspire social change. .The award highlighted his commitment to equity, his storytelling on behalf of underrepresented communities, and his integration of these themes into both large-scale public murals and children’s literature.